JeremyGibson/renameIT/README.txt

 Version 1.0

-This script is designed to work on Windows File systems.
+This script is designed to work on Windows file systems.
 It was developed with Python 2.7.5 on a Windows 7 64bit machine.

 The python source script was compiled into a windows executable with